• Glossary

 Share (or Share of audience) — the total percentage of potential audience in a radio station’s total service area listening during a particular period of time.

-SMM — social media marketing, is a set of works using social media as channels for promoting a company or brand and solving other business problems.
+Social Media Marketing (SMM) — a set of works using social media as channels for promoting a company or brand and solving other business problems.

 Social Media — social media is a term that refers to the types of sites that have increased in popularity in the past several years that base themselves on end user interactions in social and collaborative format.
 Examples of such popular sites are Facebook, Google Plus, and Twitter.